tarantool/doc/doc/reference/reference_lua/socket.rst

  Use of a TCP socket over the Internet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this example a connection is made over the internet between the Tarantool
+In this example a connection is made over the internet between a Tarantool
-server and tarantool.org, then an HTTP "head" message is sent, and a response
+instance and tarantool.org, then an HTTP "head" message is sent, and a response
 is received: "``HTTP/1.1 200 OK``" or something else if the site has moved.
 This is not a useful way to communicate
 with this particular site, but shows that the system works.